 Pact’s TV Diversity Monitoring FormTemplate and Guidance

 Film producers are advised to discuss diversity and equality monitoring with their project supporters and financers as they may have specific requirements and forms that must be submitted.
 As an example, under the BFI Diversity Standards, applicants for the BFI Film Fund must submit a diversity report at the end of their project.
-More information on the BFI Diversity Standards is available here.
+More information on the BFI Diversity Standards available here.

-Safe Storage and Best Practice
+Safe Storage and Best Practice: